simon-glitch/simon-glitch.github.io/My_Way_of_Life/timord/main.md

     * auxilary dependencies for auxilary features
 * first-class functions
 * first-class types
+* NOTE: this language is a context-free grammar

 # Basic features:
 * `()` - denote nesting